ben9543/Today-I-Learned/Networking Basics/David Bombal/DNS.md

     * We can see that Windows PC(`192.168.0.3`) is asking for `google.com`'s IP address to DNS server(`219.250.36.130`).
 The `source port` number would be randomly chosen port number between Dynamic and/or Private Ports(49152-65535).
 The `destination port` number would be always 53.

     * Once the DNS server finishes resolving the domain name and finds out the IP address of `google.com`, it sends the IP address back to my Windows PC(`192.168.0.3`).

+## Association with DHCP

+- Through DHCP, the device will learn the default gateway and DNS server information.